MaBonfim/SimplexSolver/README.md

 Program made in Python to solve linear programming problems using the simplex method

 # Results
-It is printed on the terminal, a vector with the values of the variables for the great value of the problem and the great value of the problem
+It is printed on the terminal, a vector with the values of the variables for the great result of the problem and the great result of the problem

 # How to use
 The problem must be modelled to the standard format